DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 ### Tip: CSS Box Sizing Property

 There is a CSS property that relates directly to the box model: `box-sizing`.
-This property sets how the calculation for _total width and height_ of an element is done.
+This property sets how the calculation for the _total width and height_ of an element is done.

 The default setting for this is `box-sizing: content-box` which means that the total size is determined by the content's width and height with the border, padding, and margin added _after_.
 This default behavior can be confusing when creating layouts.